TaceoLabs/noir-griffin/README.md

 This repository contains a Noir crate implementing the zk-friendly hash function Griffin for Noir's native curve BN254.

 Griffin utilizes low-degree equivalence, optimized for fast prover times.
 These designs rely on the observation that it is possible to prove the heavy computation $y=x^{1/d}$ by constraining $y^d=x$.
 If $d$ is small (5 for this implementation) and the prime field is large, then $1/d$ is a considerably large exponent with many multiplications involved.
-Using the power map $y=x^{1/d}$ leads to fewer rounds to achieve a target security threshold.
+Using the power map $y=x^{1/d}$ leads to fewer rounds necessary to achieve a target security threshold.

 Especially in contrast to older designs, which use the power map $y=x^d$ with a relatively small exponent (like Poseidon), Griffin has a drastically improved prover time.
 See the Performance section below.